associatedpress/harvester/docs/first_project.md

 spelled name!

 You can make your life a bit easier in this situation by using a _creatable `select` field_ instead of a `string` field.
-It will work just like the "Type" field that we created, pulling a set of options from a separate tab, _but_ it will allow users to _create new options that aren't already included_.
+It will work exactly like the "Type" field that we created, pulling a set of options from a separate tab, _but_ it will allow users to _create new options that aren't already included_.

 | headline        | Pokemon             |                |                   |                   |                    |          |
 |:----------------|:--------------------|:---------------|:------------------|:------------------|:-------------------|:---------|